New CBN rules make manual AML non-compliant.

 400Validation error — check details[] array for path and message.

 401Invalid or missing API key.
+SDK error.code: UNAUTHORIZED.

 422Strict payload validation — missing required schema 1.1 sections.

 429Rate limited — honor Retry-After header.
+SDK error.code: RATE_LIMITED.

-503Persistence queue unavailable — retry with backoff.
+503Persistence queue unavailable — retry with backoff using same Idempotency-Key.

 Batch score